gafargits/drone-management/README.md

 - register a drone
 - load a drone with medication items
 - check loaded medication items for a given drone
-- check available drones for loading
+- check available drones for loading: ***A drone is available when it is in the state of IDLE or LOADED, but with space to accommodate more medication items.***
 - check drone battery level for a given drone;
 - register a medication
 - Get all registered medications